arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Arrest Warrant in Arkansas?

-An Arkansas arrest warrant is an official authorization to apprehend and detain persons suspected of a crime.
-To obtain this writ, law enforcement officials must establish probable cause and present a sworn affidavit arguing the arrestee's involvement in said crime.
+An Arkansas arrest warrant is an official authorization permitting peace officers to detain and arrest persons suspected of a crime.
+To obtain this writ, law enforcement officials must establish probable cause and present an affidavit arguing the arrestee's involvement in said crime.

 Arrest warrants outline the defendant's information, specify the crime committed, and, in some cases, specify how the arrest should happen.